manroop79/rapid-pay/README.md

 - Validate/limit amounts server‑side; never trust client input
 - Protect API routes with session checks (`NextAuth`)
 - Log and verify provider callbacks for on‑ramp
-- Planned: **WSTG** test passes (Burp Suite Pro) for each route

----

-## Roadmap
-- [ ] Provider webhook endpoints for on‑ramp confirmations
-- [ ] On‑ramp receipt & detailed status timeline
-- [ ] Pagination & filters for transactions
-- [ ] Rate‑limit transfer endpoint
-- [ ] Add notifications/toasts for key actions
-- [ ] CI (GitHub Actions) with lint, typecheck, and Playwright
-- [ ] Dockerfile & one‑command `docker compose up`

----

-## Contributing
-This is a personal project.
-PRs are welcome for bug fixes, docs, or minor improvements.
-1) Fork → 2) Create feature branch → 3) PR with a clear description.

----

-## License
-**MIT** — free to use, modify, and distribute.

----

-## Repo Visibility (Private/Public)
-You can toggle visibility in **GitHub → Repository → Settings → Danger Zone → Change repository visibility**.
-- **Private**: Only you/collaborators can view.
-- **Public**: Visible to everyone (good for portfolio/demo).

 ---